sok-og-skriv/sok-og-skriv-web/docs/en/searching/systematic-searching.md

 The thematic elements makes the starting point for further planning of the search, where the next step will be [finding good search terms](internlenke)

-:::::: details  The PICO and SPIDER framework are models used for structuring questions, often within health related subjects, because it captures each key element required for a focused question.
-PICO stands for certain elements that are often included in health related reserach questions:
+:::::: details  The PICO and SPIDER frameworks are models used for structuring questions, often within health related subjects, because it captures each key element required for a focused question.
+PICO stands for certain elements that are often included in health related research questions:

 **P**: (problem or patient) <br />
 **I**: (intervention) <br />
 **C**: (comparison) <br />
 **O**: (outcome) <br />

-PICO clarifies who or what your research question is about, what interventions are being scrutinized and what oucome you are interested in
+PICO clarifies who or what your research question is about, what interventions are being scrutinized and what oucome you are interested in.

 **Application of PICO**